MichalPokojny/CI_project_4_travel_blog/FEATURES.md

 ### Pagination

-* All blogs posts page, categories and search result page has pagination feature included displaying 5 posts per page.
+* All blogs posts page and categories page has pagination feature included displaying 5 posts per page.
 * This allows users to  navigate through large dataset by breaking it up into smaller, more manageable pages.
 * Pages include buttons to move between pages and also number of the current page displaying.